KellenPretorius/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs - Deletes all files in the current directory ending with ~ 102-tree - Creates a Directory Structure :welcome/to/school
-103-commas - Lists all files seperated by a , and all directories seperated by a / under current directory
+103-commas - Lists all files seperated by a , and all directories seperated by a / under current directory school.mgc - Can be used in conjuncion with 'file' command to find files containing the string 'SCHOOL'